Are you ready for your next deal?

 Lawyers: Lawyers use VDR in their day-to-day job of advising corporate clients on transactions and ensuring legal compliance.

-Startups: Smart startups use VDR as an online repository of important company information so that they’re always ready for a raise.
+Startups: Smart startups use virtual data rooms as online repositories of important company information so that they’re always ready for a raise.

 Business leaders: CFOs are able to view all critical company information at a glance within a VDR to ensure the business is always positioned for growth.